eduardabp/accessbility_exercise/README.md

 # ACESSIBILITY CHALLENGE

 My old BeCode project was transformed in an accessibility nightmare!
 As an exercise, you need to remediate all accessibility issues on the website.
-Use the knowledge you acquired on the workshop and consult the [slides]() when necessary.
+Use the knowledge you acquired on the workshop.
 Try to link each issue to a [WCAG 2.1 success criteria](https://www.w3.org/TR/WCAG21/#perceivable), to consolidate your understanding of guidelines and standards.

 ### IF YOU ARE STUCK...